-Acts 29 is a diverse, global family of church-planting churches.
+Acts 29 is a diverse, global community of church-planting churches.
 We are about one thing: church planting.
-We exist to encourage, resource, facilitate, support and equip churches to plant churches that will plant church-planting churches.
+We exist to encourage, resource, facilitate, support, and equip churches to plant churches that will plant church-planting churches.

 WHAT IS THIS POLICY ABOUT?

 WHAT INFORMATION DO WE COLLECT?

 We collect general data on how the website is being used using a third-party service, Google Analytics; this is anonymous and is collected using cookies.

 A cookie is a text file sent from our website as soon as you visit the site.
 It is stored on your computer’s hard drive and helps us identify your computer (not you) and collect information in an aggregated, anonymous way.

 Cookies may be used to collect information about your visit to our website, for example, traffic data (volume of people using the site), location data, dates/times of visits to the site, and pages visited.

 Most browsers allow you to turn off cookies.
 To do this, look at the ‘help’ menu on your browser.
 Switching off cookies may restrict your use of the website and/or delay or affect the way in which it operates.

 Cookies from Google are used to distinguish users, including the number of unique visits, remember the number and time of unique visits, and remember traffic source information.